 Unsurprisingly, it's not difficult to get an excellent steak in the home of Aberdeen Angus Beef - a few of our favourites are Vovem Meat & Liquor (a contemporary restaurant and bar using Argentinian grilling techniques), the upmarket IX Restaurant (2 AA rosettes) at the Chester Hotel and Maggie's Grill (Southern-style steakhouse whose motto is “field to fork and made with soul”).

 Being right on the North Sea, Aberdeen is also all about the seafood.
 The Silver Darling is a real treat - stylish and situated right on the water with incredible views of Aberdeen harbour.
-Moonfish Cafe serves modern British dishes in the heart of the old town and boasts an impressive range of gins.Bistro Verde (small, family-run seafood specialist based on The Green in the merchant quarter).
+Moonfish Cafe serves modern British dishes in the heart of the old town and boasts an impressive range of gins.Bistro Verde is small, family-run seafood specialist based on The Green in the merchant quarter.

 There are plenty of other dining options to choose from - we also love Cafe Boheme (French fine dining), Fusion Bar & Bistro (contemporary seasonal dishes) and Cafe 52 (reasonably-priced, modern and seasonal dishes).
 For those with dietary requirements, the delightful Foodstory specialises in vegan dishes and has options for those with a range of allergies and intolerances.